American Crime and Punishment: Exploring Incarceration and Its Human Consequences

 During the quarter, students will build skills in critical reading, writing, and collaboration, as well as independent self-directed research.
 We hope to spend time in the community observing the actual practice of the criminal justice system by visiting trial courts and the Washington State Supreme Court.
 Program content will also include film and video, in-class speakers, and meeting with community groups working towards criminal justice reform.

-American history, law, literature, public administration, and political science.
+This offering will prepare you for careers and advanced study in: American history, law, literature, public administration, and political science.

 First class meeting: Tuesday, January 10th at 9am (Sem II B1105)